handmadethings/automate-the-boring-stuff/README.md

 logging.basicConfig(level=logging.DEBUG, format=' %(asctime)s -  %(levelname)
 s -  %(message)s')</code>

+##### Don’t Debug with the print() Function
+You may want to use print() calls instead, but don’t give in to this temptation!
+The nice thing about log messages is that you’re free to fill your program with as many as you like, and you can always disable them later by adding a single logging.disable(logging.CRITICAL) call.
+Unlike print(), the logging module makes it easy to switch between showing and hiding log messages.

+##### Disabling Logging
+After you’ve debugged your program, you probably don’t want all these log messages cluttering the screen.
+The logging.disable() function disables these so that you don’t have to go into your program and remove all the logging calls by hand.
+You simply pass logging.disable() a logging level, and it will suppress all log messages at that level or lower.
+So if you want to disable logging entirely, just add logging.disable(logging.CRITICAL)

+Since logging.disable() will disable all messages after it, you will probably want to add it near the import logging line of code in your program.
+This way, you can easily find it to comment out or uncomment that call to enable or disable logging messages as needed.

+##### Logging to a File
+Instead of displaying the log messages to the screen, you can write them to a text file.
+The logging.basicConfig() function takes a filename keyword argument, like so:

+<code>import logging
+logging.basicConfig(filename='myProgramLog.txt', level=logging.DEBUG, format='
+%(asctime)s -  %(levelname)s -  %(message)s')</code>

 ### Chapter 12 – Web Scraping

 ### Chapter 13 – Working with Excel Spreadsheets